HeatherAn/jecats-paper-climate-mitigation/README.md

 - `notebooks/figure-*.ipynb`: Each notebook represents one figure of the paper.
 - `notebooks/methodology.ipynb`: A notebook that represents results from the methodology section of the paper.
-- `notebooks/pipeline.ipynb`: A notebook for the processing pipeline, from aircraft performance to climate models on a high-performance-computer (HPC), to climate metric calculations.
+- `notebooks/pipeline*.ipynb`: Notebooks for the processing pipeline, from aircraft performance to climate models on a high-performance-computer (HPC), to climate metric calculations.
 - `notebooks/rq*.ipynb`: Each notebook represents the numerical results for a research question.
 - `notebooks/table*.ipynb`: Each notebook represents a table of the paper.
 - `scripts/*`: Bash scripts to run aCCFs and CoCiP on a High-Performance-Computer (HPC), such as DelftBlue.